auditor

 With auditor installed in your system, you can use it as follows:

-auditor commands: info
+auditor subcommands: info

 hash